 There are other important species interactions.
 The thiamine deficiency syndrome M74 is a reproductive disorder, which causes mortality among yolk-sac fry of Baltic salmon.
-The development of M74 is caused by a deficiency of thiamine in the salmon eggs that, in turn, is suggested to be coupled to an abundant but unbalanced fish diet with too low a concentration of thiamine in relation to fat and energy content.
-The intake of thiamine for Baltic salmon in relation to energy and fat remains lowest by eating young clupeids, especially young sprat, and the total biomass of sprat in the Baltic main basin and salmon growth are positively correlated.
-A large sprat stock may have a positive impact on salmon growth but may also increase M74 and thereby mortality of Baltic salmon fry.
+The development of M74 is caused by a deficiency of thiamine in the salmon eggs that, in turn, is suggested to be coupled to an abundant, but unbalanced fish diet with too low a concentration of thiamine in relation to fat and energy content.
+The intake of thiamine for Baltic salmon in relation to energy and fat remains lowest by eating young clupeids, especially young sprat.
+Although a large sprat stock may have a positive impact on salmon growth, it may increase M74 and thereby mortality of Baltic salmon fry.